Turbulent route to two-dimensional soft crystals

 In this work, we therefore address two important and related issues, namely what is the effect of soft particle interactions on clustering of particles in a turbulent flow and can such realistic interactions, contrary to na\"ive expectations, lead to the growth of stable crystalline structures in an ensemble of particles interacting with each other as well as an ambient turbulent fluid.

-We consider an assembly of $N_p$ particles seeded in a two-dimensional, statistically stationary, turbulent velocity field $\textbf{u}$.
-Since we consider particles smaller than the relevant length scales of the flow, the dynamics of the $i$-th particle (characterised by its Stokes or particle response time $\tau_p$) defined through it position $\textbf{x}_i$ and velocity $\textbf{v}_i$ is given by the linear Stokes drag model along with the inter-particle interaction potential $V(r_{ij})$:
+We consider an assembly of $N_p$ particles seeded in a two-dimensional, statistically stationary, turbulent velocity field $\textbf{u}$~\cite{SI}.
+Since we consider particles smaller than the relevant length scales of the flow, the dynamics of the $i$-th particle (characterised by its Stokes or particle response time $\tau_p = \frac{2\rho_p a^2}{9\rho_f\nu}$, where $a$ is the particle radius, $\nu$ the kinematic viscosity of the flow, and $\rho_p$ and $\rho_f$ are the particle and fluid densities, respectively) defined through it position $\textbf{x}_i$ and velocity $\textbf{v}_i$ is given by the linear Stokes drag model along with the inter-particle interaction potential $V(r_{ij})$:

 where the interacting short-ranged repulsive potential \cite{durian95,gran}, commonly used for modelling emulsions and other soft granular suspensions, is given by: